Embassy

 All visa applications must be submitted in person to the South African Embassy in Berlin or the South African Consulate General in Munich, and without prior appointment.
 All visa applications submitted by courier/post will not be considered and will be sent back to the applicant.

-Application for visas and permits will be on Tuesdays and Thursdays.
+Application for visas and permits are on Tuesdays and Thursdays.

 ( https://www.suedafrika.org/downloads/Business_hours.doc )